 website | neighborhood: Fremont (get directions) | cuisine: Turkish | price range: $$

-It’s dangerous how close I live to Cafe Turko.
-I go so often that I even included them in my Fremont self-guided food tour.
+I love Cafe Turko so much, I include them in my Fremont self-guided food tour.

 Color and vibrancy are a running theme here, from their plates to the lanterns lining the wall.
 They even have rainbow hummus, a must-order, alongside their lamb beyti kebab, which comes grilled and wrapped in lavash bread.
 It’s like a quesadilla, but with tangier, earthier flavors and less cheese.